WAN Design Requirements

 Network availability over a secure channel is critical in designing scalable IPsec VPN solutions prepared with networks becoming geographically distributed.
 DMVPN solution architecture is by far the most effective and scalable solution available.

-Summary: DMVPN
+Summary: DMVPM

 One technology that has gained significant attention and revolutionized the way networks are connected is DMVPN (Dynamic Multipoint Virtual Private Network).
 In this blog post, we delved into the depths of DMVPN, exploring its architecture, benefits, and use cases.